UniTN-Mechatronics/arduino-encoder-board/readme.md

 ##SLAVE BOARD

 **CONFIGURATION:**

-In order to set: the values, slave's address and pins; the program helps the user doing the setting process on the serial monitor.
+ to set: number of encoders, resolution, slave's address and pins; the program helps the user doing the setting process on the serial monitor.

-Firstly, to access to this mode, the **mode_pin has to be low**.
+Firstly, to access to this mode, the **mode_pin** has to be low.

 ``` c++
 if (digitalRead(MODE_PIN) == LOW) {